 URBAN MINING INITIATIVES

-The term Urban Mining refers to the recovery of precious metals from the processing and value recovery from materials that originate and have become disposable from the technical era and include inter alia electronic waste, spent auto catalysts, used X-ray and photographic film.
+The term Urban Mining refers to the recovery of precious metals from the processing of and value recovery from materials that originate and have become disposable from the technical era.
+These include inter alia electronic waste, spent autocatalysts, used X-rays and photographic film.

 20 to 50 million metric tons of e-waste are disposed of Worldwide every year.
 In the United States of America, e‑waste is still the fastest growing municipal waste stream.
 Americans dump cell phones containing over $60 million in gold and silver every year.